yunkunrao/tendermint.com/content/intro/tendermint-vs-x.md

 Tendermint is in essence similar software, but with two key differences:
-- It is Byzantine Fault Tolerant, meaning it can only tolerate up to a 1/3 of failures, but those failures can include arbitrary behvaiour - including hacking and malicious attacks.
+- It is Byzantine Fault Tolerant, meaning it can only tolerate up to a 1/3 of failures, but those failures can include arbitrary behaviour - including hacking and malicious attacks.
 - It does not specify a particular application, like a fancy key-value store.
 Instead, it focuses on arbitrary state machine replication, so developers can build the application logic that's right for them, from key-value store to cryptocurrency to e-voting platform and beyond.